 Our program equips students with a broad range of skills and expertise applicable to careers in East Asia and beyond.

 Courses appropriate for prospective majors

-In addition, HIST 120 and most 200 level EASN topics courses are open to first-year students and all fulfill major and Comparative Civilization requirements.
-Students concerned about the level of difficulty should check with the instructors of specific courses.
+Most 200-level EASN topics courses are open to first-year students and all fulfill major and Global Diversity requirements.
+Students concerned about level of difficulty should check with instructors of specific courses.

 For course descriptions and requirements for the major, refer to the Academic Bulletin: East Asian Studies.

 EASN 202 & 203, Japanese Literature

 EASN 205, Topics in East Asian Humanities